MI-DPLA/combine/docs/quickstart.rst

    :target: _images/published_sets.png

    Currently published Record Groups, with their publish set identifier

+To the right is an area that says, "Analysis."
+Clicking this button will fire a new Analysis Job -- which has not yet been covered, but is essentially an isolated Job that takes 1+ Jobs from any Organization, and RecordGroup, for the purpose of analysis -- with all the Published Jobs automatically selected.
+This provides a single point of analysis for all Records published from Combine.

 Below that is a table -- similar to the table from a single Job details -- showing all **Records** that are published, spanning all RecordGroups